 Figure 3.
 Repeatability for different sample matrices over 2000 consecutive runs using the rapid N exceed.
 Each data point is calculated according to the given international standard.
 The corresponding required repeatability is marked by a line.

 Table 1.
-Nitrogen content [%] ± absolute standard deviation for the different sample matrices in 10-fold determination on a rapid N exceed on five independent days.
+Nitrogen content [%] ± absolute standard deviation for the different sample matrices in the 10-fold determination on a rapid N exceed on five independent days.

 Every sample demonstrates outstanding absolute standard deviations, as well as a high degree of reliability between the results on different days.
 The measurements surpass what is required to meet international standards such as ISO 16634-1, ISO 14891 and ISO 13878, as can be seen in Figure 3.
 It can, therefore, be confidently concluded that the use of CO2 as carrier gas does not affect the accuracy and sensitivity of the N/protein analysis.